 - Once we receive the steel for your parts, we cut them into billets, which are then preheated using our energy-saving induction heating units.

 - We then send the heated billets into our reducer roll, which changes the shape and diameter of the billet to ensure that it can fit the profile of the custom die.

 - Our team then uses mechanical presses or drop hammers to shape the forged component.
 Any excess material (called flash) is trimmed off and sent to a steel mill for recycling.

 - After the shaping process is complete, we then put the forged component into a cooling conveyor.

-- Then, we clean your components and hand-inspect them.
-If needed, we may also perform magnetic particle inspection (MPI).
+- Then, we hand-inspect your components.
+If needed, we may also perform digital inspections or magnetic particle inspections (MPI).

 Our impression die forging process allows us to manufacture high-quality components while reducing scrap waste and using less energy.

 Shot Blast Cleaning

 Get High-Quality Forgings Today

 For over five decades, Trenton Forging has been an industry-leading forging manufacturer in the United States.
 We plan to maintain our reputation by continuing to invest in innovative technology and staying committed to quality and precision.
 If you need forging services, don’t hesitate to call or fill out our online form to request a quote.